thetrebelcc/Odoo_sales_connect/README.md

 Once the JSON app is set up, you can run it over NGINX.

+### User

+Once the route http://localhost:5000/listener gets hit with a POST request the JSON will be taken and broken down into Odoo input data.
+A sale.order record will be created in Odoo.

+You can customize the records to your needs/wants.

 ## Todos
 * Move to Django 4
 * Make a generic unknown customer handler